Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Discussion

-We show the final rewards in Table \ref{tab_rewards}.
+\textbf{Final Rewards in the RL Training Stage.} We show the final rewards in Table \ref{tab_rewards}.
 We can find that models can easily learn the designed format, while accuracy and proxy rewards still remain challenging.
 Meanwhile, in the early stages of RL training, the format reward increases quickly and converges rapidly, and as training proceeds, the accuracy reward and the proxy reward gradually increase and eventually converge.
 This indicates that our well-designed training data construction strategy is effective and ensures the complexity and diversity, avoiding overfitting and reward hacking.